-If you’re content with achieving that exponential level of traffic a year from now, then blogging once a week will suffice.
+If you’re content with achieving that exponential level of traffic a year from now, then blogging twice a week will suffice.

 If, however, you want to ramp up your content marketing within, say, 90 days, you’re going to need to create a lot of content far more rapidly – but don’t ever sacrifice quality for quantity!

-Either way, you’re going to need dozens and dozens of ideas for blog posts!
+Either way, you’re going to need dozens and dozens of blog post ideas.

-Brainstorming ideas and writing about topics that occur to you is OK, but if you’re targeting 50+ blog posts within a designated period of time, you’re going to need a more scientific approach.
+Brainstorming ideas and writing about topics that occur to you is OK, but if you’re pushing out four posts per week, you’re going to need a more scientific approach.

 Start with using available tools to help you not only come up with ideas of what to write about but also view data on how much those topics are actually in demand.